tcsenpai/g1/README.md

-# ol1: Using Ollama to create o1-like reasoning chains
+# ol1: Using Perplexity to create o1-like reasoning chains

-* IMPORTANT: This repository is a fork of [bklieger-groq](https://github.com/bklieger-groq)'s [ol1](https://github.com/bklieger-groq/ol1) with the intention to offer a privacy-friendly local alternative to their work.
+* IMPORTANT: This repository is a fork of [bklieger-groq](https://github.com/bklieger-groq)'s [ol1](https://github.com/bklieger-groq/ol1) with the intention to offer a Perplexity-based alternative to their work.

 *** Note: This README is a modified version of the original README from [bklieger-groq](https://github.com/bklieger-groq)'s [ol1](https://github.com/bklieger-groq/ol1) repository.
 It may contains inaccuracies. ***